 Note that the indemnity principle is different to the indemnity basis used when undertaking a costs assessment.
 The indemnity basis is explained in Practice Note: Indemnity costs orders—principles.

 When seeking to recover costs incurred in proceedings, it is generally the case that the amount of recoverable costs is less than the costs that have actually been incurred.
-This is invariably due to the application of rules on costs recovery and the requirement for costs to be proportionate.
-For guidance, see Practice Notes: Costs assessment—general principles and Costs and proportionality.
+The extent of costs recovery can therefore, at times, be uncertain, This is invariably due to the application of rules on costs recovery and the requirement for costs to be proportionate.
+For guidance, see Practice Notes: Costs assessment—basis of assessment and Costs and proportionality.

-While the extent of costs recovery can at times be uncertain, there is a clear rule that a client cannot recover costs that exceed the amount it is due to pay to its own solicitor.
-This is known as the indemnity principle.
+However, there is a clear rule that a client cannot recover costs that exceed the amount it is due to pay to its own solicitor.
+This is known as the ‘indemnity principle’.

 The indemnity principle was established by the decision of the Court of Exchequer in 1860 in Harold v Smith, where it was held that:

 ‘Costs as between party and party are given by the law as an indemnity to the person entitled to them: they are not imposed as a punishment on the party who pays them,

 Free trials are only available to individuals based in the UK

 Complete all the fields above to proceed to the next step.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.